 I didn’t know it, but Janet and Glen had secretly planned to take me to New Hope, the very place where Janet and Bruce had dropped their bottle in the river!

-As we drove, I was surprised at how beautiful and rural and green New Jersey is outside the cities.
+I was surprised at how beautiful and rural and green New Jersey is outside the cities.
 There were old houses and barns everywhere.
 Soon we were driving along the Delaware river—the one George Washington famously crossed, the one into which Janet dropped her message in a bottle.

 In New Hope, the first order of business was to find parking.